 But we’re at home now, and looking for moments of joy wherever we find them.
 Don’t sully one of your normal mugs – treat yourself to a new one you really, really like.
 H&M Home, John Lewis, IKEA and all supermarkets have really lovely tableware for under £5.
 Don’t drink from it on weekends – this is the Work Mug.
 It matters.

 I know it sounds daft, but if it makes your morning coffee break a little brighter, why not?

 Hestia Mug With Abstract Illustration

 Set of 2 XL ’70s Ceramic Mugs

 8. End of the day = put it away

 Without a commute to act as watershed on your work day, it’s SO important you to ‘leave the office’ by closing down your workspace.
 Of course, if you’re working in a study or spare bedroom, it’s easy enough to close the door.

 But if you’re working from your bedroom or living space, I recommend you put the work stuff away.
 I put my notebook and laptop in a drawer, and hide the riser under my desk.
 It’s a simple visual cue that it’s no longer work time, so I won’t be tempted to crack the laptop after dinner.

 9. The backdrop back-up

 If you’re on video calls all day, you’re probably already thinking about the backdrop pressure!
 What can your coworkers see behind you, and what does it say about you??
-The truth is: they probably aren’t looking, they probably don’t care, and they’re probably wondering when they next have enough time to make a coffee.
+The truth is: they probably aren’t looking, they don’t care, and they’re wondering when they next have time to make a coffee.